Saturday, October 29, 2005

 Each of these hats normally alienates a few more people.

-religion and freedom, sadly these two are frequently seen as mutually exclusive.
+This post is about religion and freedom, sadly these two are frequently seen as mutually exclusive.
 I have pulled a bit from one of my sites for the following.
 We all need to understand these general principles.
 I have some tough words for my fellow Christians here.

 If we want freedom to worship and live our lives as we wish, then we can not restrict others rights to do the same without being hypocrites.
 We must bring sinners to Jesus, not seek to separate sinners from sin.